Arbor Health, an equal-opportunity employer, offers competitive compensation and excellent benefits for our employees.

 - Preferred: Master’s degree in Social Work or Psychology.
 (Preference given if your degree program or professional training emphasizes primary care behavioral health coursework or clinical practicum experience)

-- Current Medical Assistant, Licensed Practical Nurse license if appropriate.
+- Registered Nurse.
 Current Healthcare provider CPR certification, American Heart Association BLS, or obtain within first 6 months of employment.

 - Preferred: License for independent clinical practice, or seeking licensure, in the State of Washington or have the necessary clinical training to acquire licensure.
 Any one of the following licenses is preferred for this position: